baigelbytes/lifecoachbaig/content/supportme.md

 Additionally, after spending almost 6 years in the corporate world I can say without a doubt that it is not for me!
 There were some really good times in the early years but at some companies I've both wittnesed and heard too much about how people get treated in those worlds[^1].

-Alsp, I want to have a career where I get to help people in a **much** larger capacity than just resetting their passwords or getting their internet working.
+Also, I want to have a career where I get to help people in a **much** larger capacity than just resetting their passwords or getting their internet working.

 This is what led me to life coaching.
 It actually enables me to work with clients to completely transform their lives while working from anywhere I like which means I wont be locked into living in one place because of work.